qdrant/qdrant-client/README.md

 - Run it in Colab or Jupyter Notebook, no extra dependencies required.
 See an [example](https://colab.research.google.com/drive/1Bz8RSVHwnNDaNtDwotfPj0w7AYzsdXZ-?usp=sharing)
 - When you need to scale, simply switch to server mode.

+Local mode treats alternate UUID spellings as the same point ID and returns canonical UUID strings.
+Existing non-canonical IDs remain readable without rewriting storage on open.
+If a persisted collection contains multiple spellings of the same UUID, opening it raises an error rather than discarding a record.
+Back up the storage and use the previous client version to resolve those duplicates before reopening it.

 ## Connect to Qdrant server

 To connect to Qdrant server, simply specify host and port: